ForgeRock/forgeops/README.md

 product (e.g. AM or IDM) to the staging area, and if desired, copied back out to the git versioned `config/` folder where it can be committed to version control.

-**`NOTE`** This functionality doesn't apply to the Amster and AM exported files due to the amount of changes required to fix up placeholders and secrets.
+**`NOTE`** This functionality doesn't apply to the AM exported files due to the complexity merging in new and updated files.

 The `bin/config.sh` script automates the copy / export process.
 The `init` command is used to initialize (copy from /conf/ to the staging area under docker).